Zeenobit/moonshine_kind/README.md

 - Improved type safety and readability for Bevy code
 - Ability to define custom entity kinds
 - Ability to define commands for specific entity kinds
-- Zero or minimal boilerplate.
-No macros!
+- Zero or minimal boilerplate
+- No macros!

 ## Usage